sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/10/2022 23:42 PT_
+_Updated 3/13/2022 23:28 PT_

 v7.13 has begun 7 day rollout on iOS.
-Due to a crashing bug found in Android, rollout has been paused for that platform.
-The team is working quickly to resolve the issue and resubmit.
-Hopefully this will be done by EOD Friday, March 11th.
+Due to a few critical bugs found in Android, rollout has been paused for that platform.
+The team is working quickly to resolve the issues and resubmit.
+Hopefully this will be done by EOD Wednesday, March 16th.
 Apart from that, the team is also working on QA for v7.13.1 and development for v7.14.

 ***

 ### Upcoming Releases
-- v7.13.1 - March 16, 2022
+- v7.13.1 - March 23, 2022
-- v7.14.  - March 30, 2022
+- v7.14.  - April 6, 2022

 ### Past Releases
 - v7.13   - March 10, 2022